Academic Requirements

 Academic Support Services

-Learning Center: The Rutgers-Camden Learning Center, located on the second floor of Armitage Hall, provides assistance with study, organizational, and writing skills to students through tutoring, academic coaching, and workshops.
+Learning Center: The Rutgers-Camden Learning Center, located on the second floor of Armitage Hall, helps with study, organizational, and writing skills to students through tutoring, academic coaching, and workshops.
 Information about their services can be found on the Learning Center site.

 Student Support Services (TRIO program): TRiO Student Support Services is a program, supported by the U.S. Department of Education, designed to help Pell-eligible, first-generation college students and students with disabilities graduate from college.
 At the end of each Fall and Spring semester TRiO SSS Grant Aid will be awarded to eligible program participants.
 For information, see https://trio.camden.rutgers.edu/.